 - 8.2 The RDS promotes a sustainable approach to the provision of tourism infrastructure.
-The principle of development proposed must be considered having regard to the Northern Area Plan (NAP), the SPPS, and relevant Planning Policy Statements specified above. - 8.3 The site is not within any specific zonings or designations according to the Northern Area Plan 2016.
+The principle of development proposed must be considered having regard to the Northern Area Plan (NAP), the SPPS, and relevant Planning Policy Statements specified above. - 8.3 The site is not within any specific zonings or designations adopted through the Northern Area Plan 2016.
 However, there is an unscheduled site and monument identified within the site.
-The land to the north and east is an Area of Outstanding Natural Beauty and to the east is Craigahulliar ASSI. - 8.4 The site is located within the rural area of the Northern Area Plan.
-The site is located adjacent to Ballymacrea/Craigaulliar Roads. - 8.5 NAP does not have any specific policy on Tourism, however, it states on page 17 that tourism related development consistent with the principles of sustainable development and the protection of the Northern Plan Area's finest landscapes will be provided in line with regional planning policies.
+The land to the north and east is an Area of Outstanding Natural Beauty and to the east is Craigahulliar ASSI. - 8.4 The site is located within the rural area as defined by the Northern Area Plan.
+The site is located adjacent to Ballymacrea/Craigaulliar Roads. - 8.5 NAP does not have any specific policy on Tourism, however, it states on page 17 that "Tourism related development consistent with the principles of sustainable development and the protection of the Northern Plan Area's finest landscapes will be provided in line with regional planning policies".
 The Strategy Plan

-Framework (Vol 1) of NAP also recognises the decline in serviced accommodation in the post war period and increased use of caravans.
+Framework (Vol 1) of NAP (pg.
+37) also recognises the decline in serviced accommodation in the post war period and increased use of caravans.
 It acknowledges recent growth in second homes and how this pressure for second homes is often in the most sensitive locations.
 NAP advises of the need for quality accommodation and visitor infrastructure in order to realise the tourism potential of the area.
 NAP promotes tourism development in general but never at the expense of the natural and built environment of which the industry relies and in which local people live.

 - 8.6 In Volume 2 of NAP, page 84 explains that despite major changes to tourism throughout the Post War period, Portrush continues to thrive.
 While there has been a steady decline in the quantity of hotel and guesthouse accommodation, there has been considerable improvement in the quality of the remaining accommodation.
 There was rapid growth up until the 1970s of static caravans, and subsequently of holiday homes.
-The town continues to have a wide range of leisure and entertainment facilities. - 8.7 Page 37 of NAP states that prevailing regional planning policy provides for the framework for identifying appropriate development opportunities and safeguarding tourism assets from harmful development.
+The town continues to have a wide range of leisure and entertainment facilities. - 8.7 The Strategy Plan Framework (Vol 1) (Pg.
+37) of NAP states that prevailing regional planning policy provides for the framework for identifying appropriate development opportunities and safeguarding tourism assets from harmful development.
 The proposal is therefore not contrary to NAP subject to the proposal being compliant with regional planning policy.
+It references PPS 16 Tourism and PPS 21 Sustainable Development in the Countryside as regional policy for tourism development.